SanjeevaRDodlapati/QeMLflow/docs/development/LINTING_FRAMEWORK_COMPLETION.md

 ## 🎉 Conclusion

-The ChemML comprehensive linting framework has been successfully implemented and validated, providing:
+The QeMLflow comprehensive linting framework has been successfully implemented and validated, providing:

 - **Automated Quality Assurance**: Multi-tool analysis with 81.3/100 health score
 - **Measurable Improvements**: 39% issue reduction and 19% technical debt reduction